rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.1.2 Keyframing

 **Keyframing** is an important yet quite "simple" idea of describing motion.
-The basic idea is to specify important events in our motion only, and let the computer to fill in the rest via interpolation or approximation.
+The basic idea is to specify important events in our motion only, and let the computer fill in the rest via interpolation or approximation.

 ![](./Figures/VisComp_Fig12-1.PNG)